Our People Women in mining

 Gold Fields Ghana boasts some of the best female talents in the mining industry in Ghana.
 The company continues to promote gender equality in the workplace by providing all employees with equal opportunities and outcomes, including equal remuneration for work of equal or comparable value.

 We make a conscious effort to improve female representation in the workforce by removing barriers and providing full and genuine access to all occupations for women, including leadership roles.
-Increasing the number of females is a key requirement of our Balance Scorecards, which sets yearly diversity targets.
+Increasing the number of females is a key requirement of our Performance Management, which sets yearly diversity targets.

-Over the past five years, we have also prioritised recruitment of female employees.
-As such, the total female representation in the company’s core workforce continues to improve steadily, reaching 10% in 2019 though we have a long way to go.
-Similarly, female representation in management has improved, with six additional women joining the D and E Bands in 2018, 2019 and 2020.
+Over the past several years, we have prioritised the recruitment of females.
+As such, the total female representation in our core workforce continues to improve steadily, reaching 12% in 2023 though we have a long way to go.
+Similarly, female representation in management has improved, reaching 19% in 2023.

 To be self-inspired women, who deliver professionally and ethically to their full capacity and capability.